 8. Manage Chronic Conditions

-Control diseases like diabetes, high cholesterol, and hypertension to minimize the risk of liver complications.
+Control diseases like diabetes, high cholesterol, and hypertension to minimise the risk of liver complications.